sally-AH/sally-AH/README.md

 Hello World! 👋, Welcome to My GitHub Profile!

-a passionate software developer who blends creativity with code to bridge the gap between technology and human interaction.
+A passionate software developer who blends creativity with code to bridge the gap between technology and human interaction.
 I believe in the power of technology to solve real-world problems and positively impact society.
 I'm interested in web development, data science, machine learning, and Artificial Intelligence.

 ---
 ### 🔧 Languages and Tools